api3dao/airnode-starter/README.md

 > A starter project for deploying an Airnode and making requests to it

 This project is composed of two steps:
-1. Deploy an Airnode on Ropsten
+1. Deploy an Airnode on a supported chain
 1. Make a request to the deployed Airnode in a contract

+Currently supported chains:
+- Ropsten
+- Rinkeby
+- Goerli
+- xDai
+- Fantom

-You can skip the first step and use the Airnode that we have deployed as well.
+You can skip the first step and use the Airnode that we have deployed on **Ropsten** as well.
 You are recommended to read the contents of the scripts as you run them, and read the entire readme before starting.

 ## Setup

-First, you need to create a Ropsten wallet with some ETH in it.
+First, you need to create a wallet and fund it.

 1. Clone this repo
 2. Run the following to install the dependencies